particle-iot/docs/src/content/reference/device-os/firmware.md

 This is primarily use with the Tracker One as TX/RX are exposed by the external M8 connector.
 By using `Wire3.begin()` you can repurpose these pins as I2C, allowing external expansion by I2C instead of serial.

-**Argon**
+**Argon and B Series SoM**

-Additionally, on the Argon, there is a second I2C port that can be used with the `Wire1` object.
+Additionally, on the Argon and B Series SoM there is a second I2C port that can be used with the `Wire1` object.
 This a separate I2C peripheral and can be used at the same time as `Wire`.

 * `SCL` => `D3`
 * `SDA` => `D2`